Alfresco/docs-alfresco/content-services/7.4/install/containers/docker-compose.md

     > **Note:** Make sure that exposed ports are open on your host computer.
 Check the `docker-compose.yml` file to determine the exposed ports - refer to the `host:container` port definitions.
 You'll see they include 5432, 8080, 8083 and others.

-    > **Note:** The Download Trial is usually updated for *major.minor* versions of Content Services.
-The latest published version on our website is labelled *Version 7.3 - December 2022)*.
+    > **Note:** The Download Trial is usually to the most recent version of Content Services.
+The latest published version on our website is labelled *Version 7.4 - May 2023*.

 2. Save the `docker-compose.yml` file in a local folder.